velis74/django-project-base/docs/source/installation.rst

    class MyProfile(BaseProfile):
        # add any fields & methods you like here

-Then also make sure your models are loaded instead of django-project-base models:
+Then also make sure your swappable models are loaded instead of django-project-base models:

 .. code-block:: python